 The MX-3100 from Perixx is a real piece of work.
 It has a strong and reliable sensor, an intuitive button layout and user-friendly software that grant the user a lot of customization options.
 And best of all, it’s highly affordable.

 Click to Read More

 It offers a pretty sweet amount of default customization for its dpi and polling rate.
 With multiple speeds on offer and likely one that suits you perfectly, I mean, when did you last use more than 12.000 DPI?
-Anyway, if none of these default settings suits you it also has a very user-friendly software that allows you to customize anything from macro keys, LED Lighting, to polling rate.
+Anyway, if none of these default settings suits you, it also has a very user-friendly software that allows you to customize anything from macro keys, LED Lighting, to polling rate.
 As well as saving it all in different profiles so you can have different ones for specific game types.
-I was very surprised to see software this good from a minor brand like Perixx, when brands like Corsair and Steelseries are still struggling to make their software as good.
+I was shocked to see software this good from a minor brand like Perixx when brands like Corsair and Steelseries are still struggling to make their software as good.

 If you ever have trouble distinguishing between the different DPI settings on your mouse, then this mouse has a real treat for you.
 Each DPI preset has a specific breathing LED color assigned to it, so they are easy to tell apart, and don’t worry if you don’t like the LED that goes with your preferred preset.
 They are all customizable with the software that goes along with the mouse.